Natalia Kowalska

-Natalia Kowalska (born 31 December 1989 in Koszalin) is a Polish racing driver.
+Natalia Kowalska (born 31 December 1989 in Koszalin) is a Polish former racing driver.

 Career

 Kowalska started her career in Kart racing in Poland.
 In 2007, she moved to formula racing, driving a partial program in the Formula Renault 2.0 Northern European Cup.
 In 2008, she drove six races in the Star Mazda North American Championship.
-After a break in 2009, in 2010 she took part in the FIA Formula Two Championship.
+After a break in 2009, in 2010, she took part in the FIA Formula Two Championship.
 She continued in the championship in 2011.